semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 semgrep-agent --baseline-ref main
 ```

-The community succesfully run Semgrep CI on the following platforms (some include a link to sample configuration):
+The community successfully run Semgrep CI on the following platforms (some include a link to sample configuration):

 - Bitbucket Pipelines TODO ask why there are no links
 - Bitrise